WELCOME TO HARAR - CITY OF SAINTS

 Get a quick information about the tour and read farther below for the details!

-Merit Ethiopian Experience Tours [MEET] cultural and historical tour of Harar town for two days and one overnight.
-This two days private guided trip uses two domestic flights of Ethiopian Airlines from Addis Ababa to Dire Dawa and back to Addis Ababa.
-Private transportation is organized for the transfer from Dire Dawa to Harar transfers and back.
+Merit Ethiopian Experience Tours [MEET] offers cultural and historical tour to Harar town.
+This trip is for two days and one overnight at Harar.
+This two days private guided trip uses two domestic flights of Ethiopian Airlines.
+First day is from Addis Ababa to Dire Dawa and back to Addis Ababa on the next day.
+Tour includes private transportation for Dire Dawa to Harar transfers and back.
 We also use comfortable vehicle for the sightseeing city tour in Harar.

 This two-day tour of Harar includes visiting important sights, landmarks, and old mosques of the city.
 Visitng famous squares and Islamic tombs like Tomb of Amir Nur, Tomb of Sheikh Abadir, Jamia Mosque, and Feres Magala Square is part of Harar tour.

 During the tour meet locals from Harar - Harari (Adere) at their beautiful traditional houses and at the colorful local Shoa Gate Market.

-Walk the winding streets of Harar Jegol to see the stone walls and the original gates built in the 16th Century AD - Shoa Gate, the Buda Gate (Bedri Bari), Erer Gate (Argob Bari), Sanga Gate (Suqutat Bari) and busy Fallana Gate (Assum Bari).
+Walk the winding streets of Harar Jegol to see the stone walls and the original gates built in the 16th Century AD.
+Discover Shoa Gate, the Buda Gate (Bedri Bari), Erer Gate (Argob Bari), Sanga Gate (Suqutat Bari) and busy Fallana Gate (Assum Bari).

 Visit Arthur Rimbaud's House where the famous French poet Arthur Rimbaud lived in Harar.
 See the fascinating Indian Architecture of the house.
-Enjoy displays of photographs taken by Arthur Rimbaud himself and others which show Harar's development and changes.
+Enjoy displays of photographs taken by Arthur Rimbaud himself.
+Check out other pictures which show Harar's development and changes.